-For taxable years after 2017, Section 162(m) of the Code generally disallows the deduction to a public corporation of any compensation paid to a "covered employee" in excess of \$1,000,000, unless paid pursuant to a grandfathered arrangement within the meaning of Section 162(m) of the Code.
+For taxable years after 2017, Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), generally disallows the deduction to a public corporation of any compensation paid to a "covered employee" in excess of \$1,000,000, unless paid pursuant to a grandfathered arrangement within the meaning of Section 162(m) of the Code.
 The Compensation Committee believes that shareholder interests are best served if the Compensation Committee retains maximum flexibility to design executive compensation programs that meet stated business objectives.
 For these reasons, the Compensation Committee, while considering tax deductibility as a factor in determining executive compensation, will not limit such compensation to those levels that will be deductible under Section 162(m) of the Code.